 I think it is human nature to want to fast track to the end, to reach the goal without all that “hassle and effort” in the middle.

 - It could be as basic as my annual drive from Toronto to Florida.
 This means more than 24 hours on the road.
 Wouldn’t it be nice to have a Star Trek moment and find myself transplanted, car, trailer and motorbike too … without all that driving?

 - It could be my quest to lose weight.
 Wouldn’t it be nice to just take a pill and “Hey Presto!”
 I’m slim and trim again without all that discipline and sacrifice in the middle!

 The reality is (a) we need to work for anything worth having; and (b) we need to control that urge to get everything done and over immediately … in order to be be successful at the things we focus on!

 “Perseverance is not a long race, it is many short races one after another.”
 Walter Elliott

 This same philosophy applies in the business world.

 - As a business owner you want to grow, and there are multiple strategies that can be adopted.
-You might just hire more salespeople, open new offices in new locations, acquire another company or perhaps add new lines of business?
-If you try to do all of those things then you won’t apply the right focus .
+You might (a) hire more salespeople, (b) open new offices in new locations, (c) acquire another company or (d) perhaps add new lines of business?
+If you try to do all of those things at the same time then most likely you won’t apply the right focus and will have problems.

 I think you get the message … but one last example, because this same philosophy applies to individuals.